-The natural durability of wood depends very much on the wood species, the relation between the components sapwood and heartwood, the age of the tree from which the wood is cut and the circumstances in which the wood is used.
-These factors are always variable while preserved wood provides the certainty of long use in a wide array of applications.
-Untreated sapwood is never durable.
+The natural durability of wood depends very much on its type, the density, the age of the originating tree and the circumstances under which the wood is used.
+Timber treatment provides protection against all those variables, allowing the timber to be used in a wide range of applications.

 To be effective, a wood preservative must possess the following properties: